Paul Grimm (prehistorian): Second World War

 On 22 October 1940, Paul Grimm was called up for military service.
-From January 1942 until November 1942 Grimm was an employee of the "Sonderstabs Vor- und Frühgeschichte" (Task force for Prehistory and Protohistory) at the Reichsleiter Rosenberg Taskforce.
-The Rosenberg Taskforce was a subdivision of the Nazi party tasked with confiscating artistic and cultural treasures throughout German-occupied Europe and to use them to advance Nazi ideology.
-Grimm was also leader of the State Agency for Prehistory and Protohistory in Kiev was first tasked with taking control of the various prehistoric artefacts in the Ukraine, especially those which could be used to argue for the role of Germanic peoples in Ukrainian prehistory, and with putting on an exhibition in Kiev for the Wehrmacht based on Nazi historical ideas.
-He organised the transfer of the Collection of the Kiev Institute of Archaeology from the destroyed Lavra to a new museum.
-In the following years, the Ukrainian and German sides praised his great personal service, as manifested in his sound scholarly work and his personal conduct towards Ukrainian museum staff.
+From January 1942 until November 1942, Grimm was an employee of the "Sonderstabs Vor- und Frühgeschichte" (Task force for Prehistory and Protohistory) at the Reichsleiter Rosenberg Taskforce.
+The Rosenberg Taskforce was a subdivision of the Nazi party tasked with confiscating artistic and cultural treasures throughout German-occupied Europe and using them to advance Nazi ideology.
+Grimm was also leader of the State Agency for Prehistory and Protohistory in Kyiv.
+In this role, he was first tasked with taking control of the various prehistoric artefacts in Ukraine, especially those which could be used to argue for the role of Germanic peoples in Ukrainian prehistory, and with putting on an exhibition in Kyiv for the Wehrmacht based on Nazi historical ideas.
+He organised the transfer of the collection of the Kyiv Institute of Archaeology from the destroyed Lavra to a new museum.
+In the following years, Ukrainian and German sources praised his great personal service, as manifested in his sound scholarly work and his personal conduct towards Ukrainian museum staff.